-R44 Transformations of data ----- -------------------------

-Explain any transformations of reported data prior to presentation in the review, along with any assumptions made.
-Explain any procedures for extracting numeric data from graphs.
-MECIR conduct standard 47 (Collect and utilize the most detailed numerical data that might facilitate similar analyses of included studies.
-Where 2×2 tables or means and standard deviations are not available, this might include effect estimates (e.g. odds ratios, regression coefficients), confidence intervals, test statistics (e.g. t, F, Z, chi-squared) or P values, or even data for individual participants.)
-R45 Missing outcome data Highly desirable Explain how missing outcome data were handled.
-Describe how assumptions are applied for missing data, e.g. last observation carried forward, or assumptions of particular values such as worst-case or best-case scenarios.
-R46 Tools to assess risk of bias in individual studies Mandatory State the tool(s) used to assess risk of bias for included studies, how the tool(s) was implemented, and the criteria used to assign studies, for example, to judgements of low risk, high risk and unclear risk of bias.
-If the Handbook guidance for undertaking risk of bias assessments was followed in its entirety, then a reference to the Handbook is sufficient to provide the criteria used to assign judgements (see Sections 8.9 to 8.15).
-Justify any deviations from the tool.
-MECIR conduct standard 52 (Assess the risk of bias for each included study.
-For randomized trials, the Cochrane 'Risk of bias' tool should be used, involving judgements and supports for those judgements across a series of domains of bias, as described in Chapter 8 of the Cochrane Handbook (version 5 or later).)
-MECIR conduct standards $53 - 61$.
-[PRISMA item12] R47 Effect measures Mandatory State the effect measures used by the review authors to describe effect sizes (e.g. risk ratio, mean difference) in any included studies and/or meta-analyses.
-R48 Quantitative synthesis Mandatory Describe any methods for combining results across studies (e.g. meta-analysis, subgroup analysis, meta-regression, sensitivity analysis), including methods for assessing heterogeneity (e.g. I 2 , tau-squared, statistical test).
-Reference the software and command/macro/program used for analyses performed outside of RevMan.
-MECIR conduct standard 63 (Undertake (or display) a meta-analysis only if participants, interventions, comparisons and outcomes are judged to be sufficiently similar to ensure an answer that is clinically meaningful.)
-MECIR conduct standard 64 (Assess the presence and extent of between-study variation when undertaking a meta-analysis.)
-[PRISMA items 12, 13, 14 and 16] R49 Addressing risk of bias Mandatory Describe how studies with high or variable risks of bias are addressed in the synthesis.
-MECIR conduct standard 60 (Address risk of bias in the synthesis (whether qualitative or quantitative).
-For example, present analyses stratified according to summary risk of bias, or restricted to studies at low risk of bias.)
-R50 Non-standard designs Mandatory If designs other than individually randomized, parallel-group randomized trials are included, describe any methods used to address clustering, matching or other design features of the included studies.
-MECIR conduct standard 71 (Consider the impact on the analysis of clustering, matching or other non-standard design features of the included studies.)
-R51 Studies with more than two groups Mandatory If multi-arm studies are included , explain how they are addressed and incorporated into syntheses.
-MECIR conduct standard 67 (If multi-arm studies are included , analyse multiple intervention groups in an appropriate way that avoids arbitrary omission of relevant groups and double-counting of participants.)
+R44 I I diisioi II diioi soi udid R44 Transformations of data ----------------------------------- ----- ------------------------- prior to with an any transformations of reported data presentation in the review, along y assumptions made.
+Explain any ures for extracting numeric data from MECIR conduct standard 47 (Collect and utilize the most detailed nume that might facilitate similar analyses of included studies.
+Where 2×2 tak means and standard deviations are not available, this might include effe estimates (e.g. odds ratios, regression coefficients), confidence interval statistics (e.g. t, F, Z, chi-squared) or P values, or even data for individua participants.) oles or ect s, test R45 Missing outcome data High ly desirable Explain handleo how missing outcome data were d.
+Describe how assumptions are applied for missing data, e.g. last observ carried forward, or assumptions of particular values such as worst-case case scenarios.
+R46 Tools to assess risk of bias in individual studies Mandatory for incl implem studies ne tool(s) used to assess risk of bias uded studies, how the tool(s) was nented, and the criteria used to assign , for example, to judgements of low gh risk and unclear risk of bias.
+If the Handbook guidance for undertaking risk of bias assessments was its entirety, then a reference to the Handbook is sufficient to provide th used to assign judgements (see Sections 8.9 to $8.15^$ ).
+Justify any devia the tool.
+MECIR conduct standard 52 (Assess the risk of bias for each included stu randomized trials, the Cochrane 'Risk of bias' tool should be used, invol judgements and supports for those judgements across a series of doma as described in Chapter 8 of the Cochrane Handbook (version 5 or later MECIR conduct standards 53 - 61 .
+[PRISMA item12] ne criteria tions from udy.
+For lving nins of bias, R47 Effect measures Mandatory authors ratio, m ne effect measures used by the review s to describe effect sizes (e.g. risk nean difference) in any included and/or meta-analyses.
+R48 Quantitative synthesis Mandatory across s analysis analysis heterog test).
+R comma e any methods for combining results studies (e.g. meta-analysis, subgroup s, meta-regression, sensitivity s), including methods for assessing geneity (e.g. 1 , tau-squared, statistical eference the software and nd/macro/program used for analyses ned outside of RevMan.
+MECIR conduct standard 63 (Undertake (or display) a meta-analysis onl participants, interventions, comparisons and outcomes are judged to be sufficiently similar to ensure an answer that is clinically meaningful.)
+MECIR conduct standard 64 (Assess the presence and extent of betwee variation when undertaking a meta-analysis.)
+[PRISMA items 12, 13, 14 and 16] e R49 Addressing risk of bias Mandatory e how studies with high or variable bias are addressed in the synthesis.
+MECIR conduct standard 60 (Address risk of bias in the synthesis (wheth qualitative or quantitative).
+For example, present analyses stratified accummary risk of bias, or restricted to studies at low risk of bias.)
+R50 Non-standard designs Mandatory randon are incl address ns other than individually nized, parallel-group randomized trials uded, describe any methods used to s clustering, matching or other design s of the included studies.
+MECIR conduct standard 71 (Consider the impact on the analysis of clus matching or other non-standard design features of the included studies - R51 Studies with more than two groups Mandatory how th -arm studies are included , explain ey are addressed and incorporated otheses.
+MECIR conduct standard 67 (If multi-arm studies are included, analyse r intervention groups in an appropriate way that avoids arbitrary omissic relevant groups and double-counting of participants.)